Salon Water Requirements: Keeping Customers Comfortable

 If you’re designing a new salon suite, there are many considerations.
 You’ll need to decide how to set up areas that offer privacy but fit the flow of the building, how to select lighting, and what’s the ideal layout.
 For… Read More >

-Even the best establishments may need help with marketing.
-The salon and spa market is competitive, so it’s essential that you use the right marketing tools and tricks to help your establishment stand out.
-Traditionally, salons and spas depend on… Read More >
+The salon and spa market is competitive, so it’s essential that you use the right advertising to help your beauty business stand out.
+Traditionally, salons and spas depend on word-of-mouth referrals, which usually have good results.
+Happy customers will consistently… Read More >

 Hotels & Hospitality, Salons & Spas